chihyanghsu0805/keras_tutorial/notes/README.md

 -   `Models` can be categorized into `Discriminative` and `Generative` based on their assumptions.
 Additionally, `parametric` models refer to models with fixed set of parameters while `non-parametric` models have number of parameters that grows with data size.

--   The `Loss` function quantifies the difference between h<sub>θ</sub>(x) and y to provide updates to θ to minimize the difference.
-The `Cost` function is the loss function for the entire train set.
+-   The `Loss` function (L) quantifies the difference between h<sub>θ</sub>(x) and y to provide updates to θ to minimize the difference.
+The `Cost` function (J) is the loss function for the entire train set.
 Loss functions can usually be derived from `Maximimum Likelihood Estimation (MLE)` in frequentist statistics and / or `Maximum A Posteriori (MAP)` in bayesian statistics.

 -   Optimal parameters θ* an be found by `iterative` methods such as `Gradient Descent` that utilizes the differences between y and h<sub>θ</sub>(x) to update θ. `Parameter Initialization` is key to convergence of the optimization problem.
 For example, non-convex problems in `Neural Networks` strongly depends on the initialization and often prefers `random sampling from a uniform distribution of small numbers`, where random breaks symmetry and small prevents exploding gradients.
 On the other hand, `MLE in exponential family is always concave` with respect to η (convex with negative log likelihood) and any initialization would converge.